-The Populist wraps himself in the national flag to show his love for ‘the people’ and national interests when, generally, he represents the interests of those with the most to gain – the status quo, whom he attacks for the ears of his grass roots supporters, while being firmly wedded to the status quo; Trump (inherits a real estate business), Johnson (Eton and Oxford), Bolsonaro (army officer corps); party apparatchiks Xi Jinping and Vladimir Putin.
+The populist wraps himself in the national flag to show his love for ‘the people’ and national interests when, generally, he represents the interests of those with the most to gain – the status quo, whom he attacks for the ears of his grass roots supporters, while being firmly wedded to the status quo; Trump (inherits a real estate business), Johnson (Eton and Oxford), Bolsonaro (army officer corps); party apparatchiks Xi Jinping and Vladimir Putin.

 Changes in legislation since the 2007/08 financial crash has seen the largest shift of wealth in the western world from the poorest to the richest and the highest levels of poverty and hunger in the developed world since the end of the Second World War.
-Four million children in the United Kingdom live in poverty, according to a 2020 report by the Children’s Society.
+Four million children in the United Kingdom live in poverty, according to the latest report by the Children’s Society.
 In the United States, 15 million children (21%) live below the federal poverty threshold, according to the National Center for Children in Poverty.

 As the rights of minorities, the poor and workers are eroded by tough guy populists, so too are the rights of women who are seen in the traditional role as homemakers and babymakers.
 The extreme right-wing party Vox, in Spain, believes – as did Franco – that domestic violence (men beating their wives) is a family affair and nothing to do with the law.
 Vox has fifty-two seats in the Spanish parliament.